UMNET-perfSONAR/pssid-daemon/README.md

 ```

 ## Note
 Manually setup the environment as follows.
-Or, use our ansible scripts will automate this process.
+Or, use our ansible scripts to automate this process.
 ```bash
 https://github.com/UMNET-perfSONAR/ansible-playbook-pssid-daemon.git
 ```